-Maintaining the chain of custody for the blood sample is very important if you expect to have the blood alcohol results admitted into evidence in court.
-If problems arise as a result of a broken chain of custody or improper procedures, then the sample and the test results may not be admitted into evidence and you have lost a very important asset to your case.
+Maintaining the chain of custody for the blood sample is very important to ensure that the blood alcohol results will be admitted into evidence in court.
+If problems arise as a result of a broken chain of custody or improper procedures, then the sample and the test results may not be admitted into evidence and a very important element of the case is lost.